Advitya17/AutoBrickify/README.md

 ## Questions to consider (TODO: remove later!)
 1. Do we need the references and notebooks directories (as needed in the initial methodology)?
+2. DO we also need to grab the CO2 data from Dezhi's repo?